 (4) Outside consumption of alcoholic beverages permitted within the area.
 Outside consumption of an alcoholic beverage from a container that is in compliance with this subsection (c) of section 6-9 and obtained from an establishment within the area licensed to dispense alcoholic beverages by the drink for consumption on the premises is permitted within the area between 12:30 p.m. and midnight.
 Provided, however, consumption of an alcoholic beverage in a parked or moving vehicle within the area is prohibited.

-(Ord. of 9-7-1999, § 1(4-9), (4-10); Ord.
-No. 09-09, § 1, 4-20-2009; Ord.
-No. 15-06, § 1, 10-5-2015)

-Cross reference(s)—Streets, sidewalks and other public places, ch.
-98.

 Sec.
-6-10.
+6-11.
 Sidewalk cafes, open area and patio sales.